The key to establishing yourself online and within your niche is building a strong musician brand. Unfortunately, this is far easier said than done.

 A ‘brand’ is such an abstract, malleable concept and it may be difficult to know if you’re heading in the right direction.
 In fact, it can be down-right frustrating.

-What challenges do we see what it comes to building an online brand?
+Here are the top 5 challenges we see what it comes to building a music brand

 1. You Must Be Aesthetically Inclined